WhiteZh/vue-euler-offline/README.md

-Project Euler Problems Offline
+# Vue (View) Project Euler Problems Offline
-====

-Use when you want to solve Project Euler problems when not connected to the internet.

-Includes questions and answers (hashed).

-For a user-friendly way of working through Project Euler problems, checkout @dmadisetti's project: https://github.com/dmadisetti/rules_euler
+Compiles [davidcorbin's euler-offline](https://github.com/davidcorbin/euler-offline) into a more convenient webpage.

+Original README can can be found [here](README.old.md).